Hi, I’m dr. Naomi watkins

 I then saw myself standing tall in a large circle of sequoias.
 Our branches swayed, nodding in recognition of our similar journeys.
 We stood in counsel, in solidarity.
 Collectively strong.

-My healing has not involved any one thing or followed a linear path.
-Community supports me.
-Therapy delivers me.
-Myth and story reveal possibilities.
-And nature holds and guides me.
-She reminds me that this beautiful natural world—a world that has endured abuse and violence—has shown me how to let old things die, to rebuild, to regrow, and to thrive with magnificent splendor.
+My healing has not been linear.
+Community supports me; therapy delivers me; myth and story reveal possibilities.
+But it is nature that holds and guides me.
+She reminds me that this world—which has endured its own share of violence—knows how to let old things die, how to rebuild, and how to thrive.

 These principles define the culture and commitment of the The Sequoia Circle: